Types of Access Control Systems

 This type of management is also known as policy-based control, as it gives different dynamic and risk-intelligent control based on specific attributes of a user.
 Attributes are used as building-blocks that describe access requests and define access control.
 Then, set policies can use any of these attributes; object attributes, resource attributes, environmental or user attributes to determine if a user should have access.

 While inspired by role-based access control, it is an advanced way to determine access using attributes such as group, department, employee status, citizenship, position, device type, IP address, or any other factors.
 These attributes can also be obtained and imported from a database, Salesforce, LDAP server, or even from a business partner – helping it work with larger business functions.

 Identity-Based Access Control (IBAC)

-IBAC is a simplified security method that dictates whether the person using is permitted or denied to a given electronic resource based on their individual visual identity.
+IBAC is a simplified security method that dictates whether the person using is permitted or denied to a given electronic resource based on their individual visual or biometric identity.
 Therefore, a user will be permitted or denied access to an electronic resource based on if their identity can be matched with a name that appears on an access control list.
 Using this, network administrators can more effectively manage activity and access based on individual needs.
 Some of the advantages of the identity-based security approach include he ability to exercise very fine-grained control over twho can use which services, and which functions those individuals are actively performing.
 Also, there is the benefit of being able to enforce access control policy across a variety of devices, such as smartphones, tablets, and PCs.